December 26, 2025

 sashimi

-Our Tokyo adventure began with an unforgettable meal at a cozy izakaya (Japanese tavern), generously hosted by friends.
+Our first day in Tokyo ended with an unforgettable meal at a cozy izakaya (Japanese tavern), generously hosted by friends.
 The dishes above were among the many standouts.
 A big thank-you to Catherine and Teru for an incredible welcome dinner!

 November 07, 2025